StanleyCHale/StanleyCHale/README.md

-- 👋 Hi, I’m @StanleyCHale
+- 👋 Hi, I’m Stanley Hale
-- 👀 I’m interested in Web-development, Games, and VR
+- 👀 I’m interested in Web-development, Games, and VR, IT, and many more things.
-- 🌱 I’m currently learning Unity!
+- 🌱 I’m currently learning Unity and Flutter!
 - 💞️ I’m looking to collaborate on a unity project.
 - 📫 How to reach me...
 Hmmmm